kubeshop/testkube/docs/oauth-cli.md

 --set testkube-api.cliIngress.oauth.clientSecret="XXXXXXXXXX" \
 --set testkube-api.cliIngress.oauth.scopes=""
 ```
-# Create Github OAuth Application
+## **Create Github OAuth Application**

 Register a new Github OAuth application for your personal or organization account.

 ![Register new App](img/github_app_request_cli.png)

-Pay attention to the usage of the scheme (http or https) in uris.
+Pay attention to the usage of the scheme (http or https) in URIs.
 The homepage URL
-should be UI home page http://127.0.0.1:13254.
+should be the UI home page http://127.0.0.1:13254.

 The authorization callback URL
 should be a prebuilt page at the UI website http://127.0.0.1:13254/oauth/callback.